wangziqi2013/wangziqi2013.github.io/_posts/2019-09-12-checkpoint-processing-and-recovery.markdown

 register number currently mapped to the logical register is stored in the entry.
 Although not mentioned, it is assumed that a free list manages all free physical registers, which can be implemented as a bit vector, one bit per physical register.
 Each physical register also has a one bit flag to indicate whether the physical register has been renamed in the current checkpoint.
 Physical registers are reference counted.
+Although the paper did not mention the width of the reference counter, for a large instruction window, allowing the counter to potentially count all instructions in the window is not optimal, since in practice only few instructions will refer to the same logical register.
+We will describe the usage of reference counters and renamed bits below.